Munzer2/Jobathon/README.md

 # Jobathon
-A minimalistic online job portal using javascript, oracle database.
+A minimalistic online job portal using javascript, MongoDB database.